winstonxchen/NLP-Projects/README.md

 # NLP-Projects

-1.Text Summarization Using TextRank Algorithm using PySpark
+1.Automatic Summerization of CNN News Using TextRank Algorithm and PySpark